 Are the seed kits for outside growing only or can you grow them inside?
 We do recommend outdoor sowing and growing unless noted on the instructions.
 If you choose many of our seeds can be started indoors using grow lights, florescent hood lights, or a bright sunny window, especially if you live in short season colder climates and want to give your plants a head start.
 Seedlings started inside will eventually have to be brought outside.
 Typically windows filter much of the sunlight needed for proper growing therefore to ensure success we recommend planting outdoors.

-I live in New York and I want to start my seeds indoors, what kind of dirt do I use?
+I live in New York and I want to start my seeds indoors to give them a head start, what kind of dirt do I use?
 We highly recommend compressed peat or coconut coir pellets .
 Water, water, water is the most important when germinating seeds.
-These pellets hold alot of water which makes them forgiving if you oops...forget to water for a day.
+These pellets hold alot of water which makes them forgiving if you oops...forget to water for a day or two.
 Another bonus with the pellets - when it is time to transplant them outdoors; you plant the whole pellet so there is no disruption to the root system allowing for a better transplant.
 Any sterile seed starting mix, vermiculite, loose peat, or loose coconut coir are also great seed starting choices.
+For full indoor seed starting success check out seed starting Table Top Greenhouses that come with full instructions and lots of seed starting tips.

 Can I start my seeds in compost?
 Compost is very dense in nutrient but it lacks water holding capacity which is super important for starting seeds.
 Depending on the kind of compost being used sometimes it could also contain harmful disease-causing pathogens .
 We recommend adding up to 10% compost to a seed starting mix or a compost tea could be used after the first set of "true"leaves have formed.